Iterable/fixql/README.md

 }
 ```

-As the GraphQL tutorial says, "You can think of each field in a GraphQL query as a function or method of the previous type which returns the next type." (https://graphql.org/learn/execution/) Here the `resolveBatch` method depends on a `Seq[JsObject]` which represents the data for the batch of objects that each contain the field being fetched.
-The resolver then fetches the data for the field directly out of the object, or by performing an additional database query.
+As the GraphQL tutorial says, "You can think of each field in a GraphQL query as a function or method of the previous type which returns the next type." (https://graphql.org/learn/execution/) A non-batched `resolve` method would have signature `JsObject => DBIO[JsValue]` where the `JsObject` represents the data for the object that contains the field being fetched.
+Since batching is more general and more performant, we use a batched signature.
+Thus `resolveBatch` method depends on a `Seq[JsObject]` -- the data for the batch of objects that each contain the field being fetched.
+The resolver then fetches the data for the field directly out of the objects, or by performing an additional database query.

-A non-batched `resolve` method would have signature `JsObject => DBIO[JsValue]`.
-Since batching is more general and more performant, we use a batched
-signature.

 ## Query Execution AST